jobtrek/backup/restore/README.md

 - Displays final state of all containers
 - Can be skipped with `SKIP_START=true`

+> **Note**: If there is an error during any phase, the restore process will abort and log the error.
+The stack **will not** be automatically restarted.

 ## Examples

 ### Example 1: Restore Latest Backup